Mobile menu icon

 Professor William Crawford Williamson FRS, after whom the Centre was named.

-More than a decade of world class research led to a successful bid to the government’s Joint Infrastructure Fund, via the NERC, and the award of approximately £3.3 million to establish the Williamson Research Centre, which opened in October 2001.
+More than a decade of world class research led to a successful bid to the government’s Joint Infrastructure Fund, via the NERC, and the award of approximately £3.3 million to establish the Williamson Research Laboratories, which opened in October 2001.

 Our research is essential for an understanding of our environment and the effect of human behaviour upon environmental systems.
 It involves not only geoscientists but also chemists and biologists, and actively supports collaboration with the wider community.